The Descendant (DSC) in Astrology

 When the Descendant Gets Activated

-Planets near the Descendant, or major transits crossing it, usually bring partnership questions to the surface, sometimes through a specific relationship and sometimes through a pattern that finally becomes obvious across several of them.
+Planets near the Descendant, or major transits crossing it, usually bring partnership questions to the surface, romantic or professional, sometimes through one specific relationship and sometimes through a pattern that finally becomes obvious across several of them.

-This often shows up as a relationship beginning or ending at a moment that otherwise seems unrelated to anything happening in the rest of life, a sudden pull toward someone unfamiliar, or a long-running partnership suddenly asking for renegotiation.
-Saturn here usually asks whether a partnership can hold real commitment.
+This often shows up as a relationship or partnership beginning or ending at a moment that otherwise seems unrelated to anything happening in the rest of life, a sudden pull toward someone unfamiliar, or a long-running partnership suddenly asking for renegotiation.
+Saturn here usually asks whether a partnership, of any kind, can hold real commitment.
 Uranus here often disrupts a partnership pattern that had quietly become outdated.

 The Descendant Isn’t a Prediction of Who You’ll End Up With

-One of the more common misunderstandings about the Descendant is treating it like a description of a future partner, almost a checklist of traits to look for.
+One of the more common misunderstandings about the Descendant is treating it like a description of a future partner or business match, almost a checklist of traits to look for.
 It usually works the other way.
-The Descendant describes a pull, not a destination, and that pull can show up in a relationship that turns out to be exactly right or one that turns out to be a lesson in disguise.
+The Descendant describes a pull, not a destination, and that pull can show up in a relationship or partnership that turns out to be exactly right or one that turns out to be a lesson in disguise.

 The more useful question usually has less to do with who matches the Descendant and more to do with what it is asking to be recognized in the person seeking it.